 - Install-AdServiceAccount <gMSA>

-you can test success by:
+you can then test/verify success by:

 - Test-AdServiceAccount <gMSA>